what does it mean to be an owner?

-A cooperative is a business that is owned and democratically guided by its members.
+A cooperative is a business that is owned and democratically guided by its owners.
 While everyone is welcome to shop here, once customers discover the benefits of ownership, they may want to join and take advantage of all the perks and community benefits:

 DISCOUNTS!
 Owner receive: